-You are coming so far that we recommend you arrive early in Nairobi on the afternoon or evening a day early, July 25.
-You are met at the airport by one of our local representatives and transferred to our hotel.
+Our amazing adventure kicks off in Nairobi, Kenya’s capital city.
+Whether you arrived yesterday* or today, you are met at the airport by one of our local representatives and transferred to our hotel.
 You receive a quick briefing on the next day’s activities and then take time to rest and relax at the hotel.
 There are two restaurants, with indoor and outdoor seating in a safe and relaxing environment where you can refuel and be ready for your safari that kicks off tomorrow.
 Gather informally with others group members who have arrived early or simply join the full group the following day as we kick-start our amazing adventure.

 Accommodations at the Ole Sereni Hotel (B)

-Our amazing adventure kicks off in Nairobi, Kenya’s capital city.
-Peg Abbott greets you alongside our expert local guides.
-You are met at the Jomo Kenyatta International Airport, with excellent news that there are now several direct flights from the United States, as well as connections through Europe.
+Peg Abbott joins you alongside our expert local guides.
 Our hotel is located close to the airport and lies adjacent to Nairobi National Park.
 You may pick up some introductory bird species on your way, like the splendidly-colored Superb Starling or the majestic Marabou Stork.

 This afternoon, we have a leisurely trip to the Giraffe Centre.
 This local attraction breeds the endangered Rothschild’s Giraffe and repatriates them back into the wild.
 We enjoy a nice lecture about the conservation work being done here.
 Afterwards, we get to feed and interact with the giraffes!
 A grand start to the trip!